-Experiment a bit with look of your blog.
+Experiment a bit with look of your website.

 - Try different colors and design options.
-Do you want to a colorful blog or a minimalistic one?
+Do you want to a colorful website or a minimalistic one?
 Do you want plenty of things in the sidebar or maybe not sidebar at all?

 - Get design inspiration from other websites.
 But don’t steal anything.

 - Add a logo to the top of your website.
 I created mine by using Photoshop.
 But you can for example pay someone at Fiverr a couple of dollars to do it or use free graphics- and photo-editing software like GIMP (available both for Windows and Mac).